intel/nauta/docs/user-guide/actions/model_export.md

 is `Succeeded`.
 When this occurs, an exported model can be found in the `output/openvino_1` shared folder.
 This folder contains the following files: `saved_model.bin`, `saved_model.mapping` and `saved_model.xml`.

-If export the operation issues occur, details of those issues can be found in the logs from an export.
+If you export the operation and issues occur, details of those issues can be found in the logs from an export.
 To review the logs and issues, use the following command:

 `nctl model logs openvino_1`